MySQL provides a Yum-style software repository for the following Linux platforms:

 EL5, EL6, and EL7-based platforms (for example, the corresponding versions of Red Hat Enterprise Linux, Oracle Linux, and CentOS)

 As a popular, open-source software, MySQL, in its original or re-packaged form, is widely installed on many systems from various sources, including different software download sites, software repositories, and so on.
-The following instructions assume that no versions of MySQL (whether distributed by Oracle or other parties) have already been installed on your system; if that is not the case, see Upgrading MySQL with the MySQL Yum Repository or Section 2.2, “Replacing a Third-Party Distribution of MySQL Using the MySQL Yum Repository”.
+The following instructions assume that MySQL is not already installed on your system using a third-party-distributed RPM package; if that is not the case, follow the instructions given in Upgrading MySQL with the MySQL Yum Repository or Section 2.2, “Replacing a Third-Party Distribution of MySQL Using the MySQL Yum Repository”.

-Follow the steps below to install the latest GA version of MySQL with the MySQL Yum repository:
+Follow the steps below to install the latest GA release of MySQL (from the MySQL 5.7 series currently) with the MySQL Yum repository:

 First, add the MySQL Yum repository to your system's repository list.
 This is a one-time operation, which can be performed by installing an RPM provided by MySQL.
 Follow these steps: